-Self-Employment tax obligations in Kings County, California
+Self-Employment tax obligations in Kings County, New York

-In Kings County, California, self-employed business owners pay a self-employment tax rate of 15.3%.
+In Kings County, New York, self-employed business owners pay a self-employment tax rate of 15.3%.
 This is, of course, separate from, and additional to, whatever they pay in income tax.
-In an effort to partially offset this additional tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
+In an effort to partially offset this further tax burden, half of what one pays in self-employment taxes can be deducted from their income when filing their income taxes.
 This means that the self employed pay income taxes on, at most, 92% of their income.
 And it's probably less, thanks to all the other deductions they might qualify for.
 This deduction lowers the effective self-employment tax rate to 14%, rather than the "official" rate of over 15%.

 Can a Kings County, New York Tax Attorney Help?

 If you're self-employed in Kings County, you need to keep accurate records of all your income and expenses from the operation of your business.
 This will make it much easier for you to calculate your taxes when they come due, and it will make it simpler for a tax attorney to give you good, useful advice, should you eventually need it.